 What is Globe Thistle?

 Globe thistle (Echinops ritro) is in the Aster family.
 The large spiky flowers appear in early summer and last up to 8 weeks.
-They are perennials, so the plants will make long lasting garden companions with hardy habits and minimal globe thistle care.
-Globe thistle flowers are particular stand outs with blooms up to 2 inches across on 3 to 4 foot stems.
+They are perennials, so the plants will make long-lasting garden companions with hardy habits and minimal globe thistle care.
+Globe thistle flowers are particular stand-outs with blooms up to 2 inches (5 cm.) across on 3 to 4 foot (1 m.) stems.

 Echinops is the botanical name for globe thistle.
 They are stunning flowers with deep dark blue petals set in a spiky frame.
-The leaves are deeply notched, dark green on top and slightly silver underneath and
+The leaves are deeply notched, dark green on top and slightly silver underneath, and slightly hairy.
+The plants are native to Asia and Europe and the name means hedgehog in Greek, which is appropriately referencing the prickly blooms.

 Glove thistle flowers make excellent dried displays and last for years as part of an everlasting flower display.
 Globe thistle echinops encompass over 120 species, only a few of which are in cultivation.
 Some common forms are bannaticus; the super spiny exaltatus; ritro, with its white foliage undersides; and sphaerocephalus, which has white to gray flowers.
 The plants are hardy to United States Department of Agriculture zones 3 to 8.